chenvvenxin/PGSSL/README.md

-# Perturbation-Guided Semi-Supervised Learning for Instrument Segmentation in Endoscopic Spinal Surgery with Limited Labels
+# Dynamic Perturbation Quantification for Semi-Supervised Instrument Segmentation in Spinal Endoscopy

-This codebase contains the official implementation of **Test** Process.
+This codebase contains the official implementation of test process.

 ![overview of the framework](https://github.com/chenvvenxin/Perturbation-Guided-Semi-Supervised-Learning-for-Surgical-Instrument-Segmentation/blob/main/docs/2.png)